dortania/dortania.github.io/_posts/break-2019-10-07-catalina.md

  **Support for Catalyst based apps**

- Get ready for a flood of iOS apps on the AppStore cause now everyone's a Mac developer!
+ Get ready for a flood of iOS apps on the App Store cause now everyone's a Mac developer!
 There's no real hardware requirement besides natively supported hardware, that means users who have been patching their GPU drivers from High Sierra may have issues running Metal based applications.

  **Removal of the OpenGL fallback UI renderer**